geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Hello.
 Yes, I've been mostly working on, still, the masking problem for shared buffers.
 I kind of identified three different issues.
-One, for example, being when you want to promote something to shared memory, you want to keep the access ..
+One, for example, being when you want to promote something to shared memory, you want to keep the access.
 Broadcast it.
 You don't want to expand it and to share the repeated elements.
 So that right now is only hinted in shared_permute.
 But in process_acc, there is a test in process_acc.